-If you can, take your own photos of the scene while they are still fresh in your mind.
-A lot can change even during the time it takes for the police to arrive on the scene, so it’s best to start snapping pictures as soon as you can.
+If you can, take your own photos of the scene as soon after the accident as you can.
+A lot can change even during the time it takes for the police to arrive on the scene, so it’s best to start snapping pictures and/or taking video right away.

 Talk to any witnesses and see if they would be willing to provide their information.
 Do not ask what they saw at this time, as this could be seen as trying to influence them.

-Even if you don’t think you are seriously injured but are feeling pain, go to the emergency room or a doctor as soon as possible.
-Adrenaline and shock may keep you from feeling pain or other symptoms and an emergency room (or urgent care) visit will help you get an idea of the full extent of your injuries and prevent any complications.
+Even if you don’t think you are seriously injured, seek medical attention as soon as possible.
+Adrenaline and shock may keep you from feeling pain or other symptoms and a medical appointment will help you get an idea of the full extent of your injuries and prevent any complications.

 No matter the cause of your accident, establishing a link between the accident and your health is crucial.
-Neglecting to visit the doctor immediately following your Uber accident will give the impression that you were not as injured as you may be feeling.
+Neglecting to visit the doctor immediately following your Uber accident will give the impression that you were not as injured as you actually are.
 Insurance companies question everything and often insist that failure to treat for several days is indicative that the injury was not serious.

-Most people think of car accident attorneys as being only necessary when the insurance provider is playing hardball with them.
+Most people think of car accident attorneys as being only necessary when the insurance company is playing hardball with them.

 This is exactly why all car accident victims should work with a lawyer.

-Insurance providers and companies such as Uber have plenty of experience in dealing with car accident claims.
+Insurance carriers and rideshare companies have plenty of experience in dealing with car accident claims.
 As a result, they know exactly what they can get away with.
-Having an attorney on your side right from the beginning will ensure that no stone is left unturned so that you get the full compensation you’re entitled to.
+Having an Uber accident attorney on your side right from the beginning will ensure that no stone is left unturned so that you get the full compensation you’re entitled to.

 Car accident lawyers do a lot more than argue on your behalf during a trial or mediation.
 Having a professional on your side will take much of the burden off your shoulders so that you can focus on recovery.